Optimize the protection of your packaging with water vapor transmission rate analysis

 2. Manometric method – The sample is subjected to a vapor pressure difference between two compartments, and the transmission rate is determined by the pressure variation in the dry compartment.

-3. Humidity sensor method – The sample is placed in a test cell where the humidity change is monitored in real time by a high-precision sensor.
+3. Method with humidity sensor – The sample is installed in a test cell where the evolution of the humidity is monitored in real time by a high-precision sensor.

-These techniques guarantee measurements adapted to industrial requirements, making it possible to optimize the barrier performance of materials.
+These techniques guarantee measurements adapted to industrial requirements, allowing the barrier performance of materials to be optimized.

-Technical characteristics of water vapor transmission rate analysis
+Technical characteristics of the water vapor transmission rate analysis

-Water vapor transmission rate analysis is performed according to rigorous protocols ensuring accurate results.
+The analysis of the water vapor transmission rate is carried out according to rigorous protocols guaranteeing accurate results.
 Key features include:

 • Units of measurement : g/m²/24h (grams of water vapor transmitted per square meter in 24 hours).